Ethereum is the world's largest Blockchain platform for building

 - Write unit tests for testing smart contracts.

-- Design and build a complete DApp (decentralized application) with smart contracts and a beautiful user interface.
+- Project: Design and build an end-to-end DApp (decentralized application) with smart contracts and a beautiful user interface.

 Learning objectives (LOs) are brief statements that describe what you are expected to know after each chapter.
 The LOs are defined as K1: Remember, K2: Understand, K3: Apply.
 The learning objectives of this course are: